RBLG/Grapher/Doc/user_manual.md

 #####Linear Frequency
-a simple frequency axis/scale. it has the effect of the high notes taking most place on the grid. it is important to note that since frequency is calculated since the beginning of the note, frequency modulation is more and more intense as time pass. (it still does reset every notes) it is important to note that because of how stuff work internally, additionnal frequencies added by modulation are not handled exactly by frequencies scales as they have very limited perception of the waves shapes
+a simple frequency axis/scale. it has the effect of the high notes taking most place on the grid.

 #####Exponantial Frequency
 an axis/scale where the frequency distribution is rebalanced to be closer to human perception

 #####Mei Frequency
-an axis/scale using the Mei scale which give a distribution the closest to human perception. computation might be a bit heavy, so use with care
+an axis/scale using the Mei scale which give a distribution the closest to human perception. computation might be a bit heavier (maybe?), so use with care

 #####Linear Amplitude
-the amplitude axis. note that this value is only related to software output, i have no clue whats the unit too. it is probably exponantial compared to decibels?
+the amplitude axis. note that this value is only related to software output, i have no clue whats the unit too, probably not decibels?

 #####Padding
-decide in which channel the output will be mostly played. it is completely linear with the minimum being completely on one side while the maximum being completely on the other side
+decide in which channel the output will be mostly played. it is completely linear with the minimum being completely on one side while the maximum being completely on the other side. its padding, please handle with care, it WILL hurt to listen if too strong
+(padding modulation is a bad idea, i can tell you that)

 #####Phase
-mostly an output scale. allow to modulate the phase of the wave. it is important to note that grid values arent cumulative so a spike will first forward then modulate backward. (cumulative values should come in the future)
+mostly an output scale. allow to modulate the phase of the wave. it is important to note that grid values arent cumulative so when adding phase, a spike will first forward then modulate backward. (cumulative values should come in the future)

 #####TODO